Carol Ohmart: Early life

 Ohmart was born Armelia Carol Ohmart on June 3, 1927, in Salt Lake City, Utah, into a Mormon family.
 Her parents were C. Thomas Ohmart, a dentist who was first a professional actor, and his wife, Armelia Ohmart.
 Her family relocated to Seattle, Washington, shortly after Ohmart's birth.
 At age twelve, Ohmart sang on KFRC in San Francisco, California.
 She also sang on KSL, KUTA and KDYL in her hometown of Salt Lake City.
 Additionally, she sang with dance bands, including that of Jan Garber, as a teenager.

 She was raised primarily in Washington state, though she briefly attended East High School in Salt Lake City, later graduating from Lewis and Clark High School in Spokane, Washington.
-After graduating high school, Ohmart returned to Utah with her mother, and in 1946, won the Miss Utah pageant.
-She then placed fourth in the Miss America pageant.
+After graduating from high school, Ohmart returned to Utah with her mother, and in 1946, won the Miss Utah pageant.
+She then placed fourth runner-up in the Miss America pageant.

 Ohmart's work in pageants led to several modeling jobs in 1947, during which time Ohmart became a model for the character "Copper Calhoun" in Milton Caniff's Steve Canyon comic strip.
 Ohmart would serve as a model for numerous illustrations for Caniff, and was featured in a 1947 profile in Popular Photography.

 Career

 Television

 Ohmart was seen on early television doing commercials, appearing on NBC's Bonny Maid Versatile Varieties (1949–51), which aired Friday nights at 9 p.m.
-Ohmart was seen pitching floor wax along with Anne Francis and Eva Marie Saint, the other two hosts of the show.
+Ohmart was seen pitching floor wax along with Anne Francis and Eva Marie Saint, the other two hostesses of the show.
 She also worked on The 20th Century Fox Hour and Juke Box Jury.

 Ohmart moved to New York in 1955 where she worked as an understudy on Broadway.
-She had steady work in television until the early 1970s, with guest roles in Bat Masterson, Ripcord, The Life and Legend of Wyatt Earp, Get Smart, Perry Mason, Tombstone Territory, and Barnaby Jones.
+She had steady work in television until the early 1970s, with guest roles in Men into Space, Bat Masterson, Ripcord, The Life and Legend of Wyatt Earp, Get Smart, Perry Mason, Tombstone Territory, and Barnaby Jones.